Andrettin/Wyrmsun/readme.txt

 - 1.0.2
 -----------------------------------------------------------------------

+* Civilizations
+- The Gnomes now use Dwarven units for the types of unit they lack.
+- Added Celt, Greek and Latin NPC civilizations (they are essentially identical with the Germanic civilization, but them being a different culture affects events and features in Grand Strategy mode).

 * Grand Strategy Mode
 - Added transitions for the conifer forest tiles (graphics by Jinn).
 - Forests now spawn at a decreased rate in random world maps.